gravitational/teleport/rfd/0058-desktop-file-transfer.md

 This option is the one most comparable to the [file transfer UX in Guacamole](https://guacamole.apache.org/doc/gug/using-guacamole.html#the-rdp-virtual-drive).
 A notable difference is that as I've envisioned it in Client Option 1, the user will select a file to download from a UI widget, whereas in Guacamole the user initiates a file download by dropping it into the `Download/` directory that is automatically created in the shared drive by Guacamole (this is an option for us as well).

 This option has the disadvantages of Clipboard-Based Option 1, minus the lopsided UX of only using cut/copy/paste on the server side.
-The UX is still relatively asymmetrical in that the user is using browser upload/drag-and-drop and download on the client side, while accessing the native file system on the server side, but the two sides here are more similar as compared with Total Options 1 and 2.
+The UX is still relatively asymmetrical in that the user is using browser upload/drag-and-drop and download on the client side, while accessing the native file system on the server side, but the two sides here are more similar as compared to either of the Clipboard-Based options.

 Because this option uses Client Option 1, the `proxy_service` <--> `windows_desktop_service` problem remains.
-Note that Guacamole doesn't have a corollary problem, because their web app (client) is served from the same machine as their server (in other words their "`proxy_service`" equivalent is guaranteed to run on the same machine as their "`windows_desktop_service`", which is among the core reasons this implementation is easier for them).
+Note that Guacamole doesn't have a corollary problem, because their web app (client) is served from the same machine as their server.
+In other words their `proxy_service` equivalent is guaranteed to run on the same machine as their `windows_desktop_service` equivalent, and one can easily talk to the other.

 The `proxy_service` <--> `windows_desktop_service` problem also poses an additional problem here that's not present in Clipboard-Based Option 1 -- because file transfers will appear as a file in a directory on the Windows server, the user will likely have some expectation of that directory persisting between sessions.
-However because the files are in reality in a directory sitting on the `windows_desktop_service` (see RDP Option 2a), and the Teleport cluster can have multiple `windows_desktop_service`'s at once, there would need to be some mechanism to ensure that the user was reconnected with the same `windows_desktop_service` in subsequent sessions in order for the same files to remain accessible, or else find some other way to share files between `windows_desktop_service`'s.
+However because the files are in reality in a directory sitting on the `windows_desktop_service` (see RDP Option 2a), and the Teleport cluster can have multiple `windows_desktop_service`'s at once, there would need to be some mechanism to ensure that the user was reconnected with the same `windows_desktop_service` in subsequent sessions in order for the same files to remain accessible (or we would need to devise some other way to share files between `windows_desktop_service`'s).

 This option would use the same `files available` TDP extension as Clipboard-Based Option 1, with the same simplicity vs integrity tradeoff.

-This option could be made to work in all browsers.
+This option would work in all browsers.

 ### RDP Option 2b + Client Option 2 (Shared-Directory-Based Option 2)